 - E.g. Market: BTC/LTC

-- Select the number of coins needs to be bought.
-You can also select percentage option to specify relative coin total (base coin).
+- Select the number of coins which you want to buy.
+You can also select the percentage option to specify relative coin total (base coin).

 - E.g. 10 coins. (quantity could be in the fraction)